The Imposter Syndrome Intensive

 After that, the mindset tools you already have tend to work much better because they’re no longer competing with a response that’s overriding them.

-• Yes, and the mechanism is the same regardless of the context.
-Whether the trigger is a public presentation or raising your price on a sales page, the response works the same way: your brain learned to treat that type of exposure as dangerous, and now it fires a protective response whenever you approach a situation that resembles it.
+• Yes.
+Whether the trigger is a public presentation or raising your price on a sales page, the response works the same way: your brain learned to treat that type of exposure as dangerous, and now it reacts with a protective response whenever you approach a situation that resembles it.

-ART targets the memory driving the response, not the specific situation it’s showing up in, so it works whether the problem looks like freezing before a keynote or rewriting your rates page for the fifteenth time.
+ART targets the memory driving the response, not the specific situation it’s showing up in, so it works whether the problem looks like freezing before a live launch, or rewriting your rates page for the fifteenth time.

 • This is actually well-documented.
 Research on imposter syndrome shows that it’s commonly triggered by transitions, like a new role, a new market, a higher price point.